Parsing Language Reference Guide

 What is parsing?

-Parsing is the first step in the Cloud SIEM Record processing pipeline — it is the process of creating a set of key-value pairs that reflect all of the information in an incoming raw message.
+Parsing is the first step in the Cloud SIEM record processing pipeline — it is the process of creating a set of key-value pairs that reflect all of the information in an incoming raw message.
 We refer to the result of the parsing process as a field dictionary.
 The raw message is retained.

-Parsers are written in a specialized Sumo Parsing Language.
+Parsers are written in a specialized Sumo Logic Parsing Language.
 The parser code resides in a a parser configuration object.
 At runtime, parser code is executed by the Sumo Logic parsing engine.

 Key concepts